-- 4. A procuring entity or relevant authority shall require that in order to be considered for award, a tender be submitted: - (a) in writing and, at the time of opening, conform to the essential requirements and evaluation criteria specified in the notices and tender documentation; and - (b) by a supplier that satisfies any conditions for participation. - 5.
-Unless a procuring entity or relevant authority determines that it is not in the public interest to award a contract, it shall award the contract to the supplier that the entity or authority has determined to be fully capable of undertaking the contract and whose tender is either the lowest tender or the tender determined to be the most advantageous solely on the basis of the requirements and evaluation criteria specified in the notices and tender documentation.
+- 5. A procuring entity or relevant authority shall require that, in order to be considered for award, a tender: - (a) be submitted in writing by a supplier that satisfies any conditions for participation; - (b) at the time of opening, conform to the essential requirements and evaluation criteria specified in the notices and tender documentation. - 6.
+Unless a procuring entity or relevant authority determines that it is not in the public interest to award a contract, it shall award the contract to the supplier that the entity or authority has determined to be fully capable of undertaking the contract and whose tender is either the lowest tender or the tender determined to be the most advantageous solely on the basis of the requirements and evaluation criteria set out in the notices and tender documentation.